island-is/island.is/apps/air-discount-scheme/README.md

 ## Shortcuts

-Because of the short timeline this assignment had, there were few shortcuts taken that can be improved upon:
+Several shortcuts were taken due to tight deadlines, some of which can be improved:

-- The authentication is pretty primitive, the IDP is still in development at the time of this writing so we needed to use static api keys.
+- Authentication is rudimentary.
+Since the IDP was under development during creation, static API keys were used.
-- The deployment pipeline is outside of the islandis main pipeline.
+- The deployment pipeline is separate from the primary island.is pipeline.
-- The graphql api is separate of the main graphql api of islandis.
+- The GraphQL API operates separately from island.is's main GraphQL API.

-## Project owner
+## Project Owner

 - [Vegagerðin](http://www.vegagerdin.is)

-## Code owners and maintainers
+## Code Owners and Maintainers

 - [Brian - @barabrian](https://github.com/barabrian)
 - [Davíð Guðni - @dabbeg](https://github.com/dabbeg)